 - Similarly, if everyone is into a certain TV show or sport, then consider following along too.
 You don't have to actually watch anything, just read a recap the next day so you can chip into the conversation.
 This is a very pragmatic suggestion, of course.
 One way to get yourself temporarily into something is get involved through a pool.
 You'd be surprised how much you can get into a dumb reality show when you've got $5 riding on a certain contestant.

-- If people go out after work, join in at least some of the time.
-This is usually a good time as people will let their true, fun selves show more.
+- If some people go out after work, join in at least occasionally.
+This is usually a good time as everyone will let their true, fun selves show more.

 - Show up to all the staff events, like the Christmas party.
-It's totally understandable if you don't like having to do corporate stuff on your own time, but having to attend these functions a handful of times a year isn't too, too bad.
-And if all goes well, these events are a fun way to bond with everyone.
+It's totally understandable if you don't like having to do corporate stuff on your own time, but having to attend these functions once or twice a year isn't too, too bad.
+And if all goes well, these events are a good way to bond with everyone.